Italian Greyhound

 Training Milestones for Italian Greyhound

-Successful training for Italian Greyhound respects this breed's moderate (can be stubborn) trainability profile and natural affectionate tendencies.
+Training gains with a Italian Greyhound compound when the handler adapts to the breed's actual learning style rather than forcing a generic curriculum and natural affectionate tendencies.
 Weeks one through four: focus on establishing trust and learning your Italian Greyhound's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Italian Greyhound owners should expect the training journey to require patience given this breed's moderate (can be stubborn) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Common Mistakes New Italian Greyhound Owners Make

-The mistakes that derail new Italian Greyhound ownership are almost always preventable with preparation.
+Italian Greyhound ownership tends to go wrong in specific, predictable ways — which is good news, because preparation closes most of them.
 Mistake one: choosing Italian Greyhound based on appearance rather than lifestyle fit—this breed's moderate (30-45 min daily) energy and moderate (can be stubborn) care demands must match your reality.
 Mistake two: the "figure it out as we go" approach to nutrition and healthcare, which leads to reactive spending instead of planned budgeting.
 Mistake three: socializing too aggressively or not at all—Italian Greyhound's affectionate temperament requires gradual, positive exposure to new experiences.
 Mistake four: comparing your Italian Greyhound's progress to other dogs online, which creates unrealistic expectations and unnecessary anxiety.
 Underestimating costs results in difficult decisions when veterinarian bills arrive.
 Finally, many new owners don't establish a veterinarian relationship early enough, missing critical early health screening windows.

 Building a Care Team for Your Italian Greyhound